Gå till huvudinnehållet

 • Activate comment fields to make it easier for the reviewer to give feedback.

-Example of a display page (Layer 1):
+Example of a half-time page (layer 1 and 2)

 Common feedback